-African American historical and current newspapers are also available electronically through subscription databases from UC Berkeley.
-More are available through general U.S. current and historical newspaper databases.
+Some African American historical and current newspapers are available electronically through subscription databases from UC Berkeley.

-The Library's Newspaper & Microforms Room holds a number of primary source African American newspapers from throughout the U.S. Papers on microfilm are shelved in title order by state.
+The Library's Newspaper & Microforms Room holds a number of African American newspapers from throughout the U.S. Papers on microfilm are shelved in title order by state.
 Currently received print titles are shelved by title.
 Some titles are also available in the Bancroft Library.
-See selected titles in the UC Berkeley collection below.
-Click on newspaper titles below to link to its OskiCat record.
+Examples of California papers are listed below.
+Click on the newspaper title to link to its UC Library Search record.

 The Newspapers and Microforms Room (40 Doe Library) has machines that read, print, and scan images from microfilm and microfiche.